yetanotherco/aligned_layer/docs/guides/0_getting_started.md

 If you don't meet these requirements, you can compile the binaries yourself following the [README](https://github.com/yetanotherco/aligned_layer)

-To try Aligned with other proving systems, check the [proving systems]()
+To try Aligned with other proving systems, check the [this]() guide